WeverTR/Rocket_Elevators_REST_Intervention/README.md

 	gem "freshdesk"
 Put the gem inside your gemfile, then run
 	bundle install

 ==================FRESHDESK===================
 To make a ticket with freshdesk, you have to make sure that you have an account with an API key.
-You can find the api key by going to top right> profile settings> Your API key After copying your API key, head over to Developers.Freshdesk, and login.
-Follow the documentation on how to impliment it into your code, and make sure to have your API key private, as github WILL take it down.
-Go into your leads controller inside your admin/models folder, and configure your code to match what is needed to be submitted as a support ticket/feature request.
-The gem needed for this API is
-	gem "freshdesk"
-Put the gem inside your gemfile, then run
-	bundle install

-==================FRESHDESK===================
-To make a ticket with freshdesk, you have to make sure that you have an account with an API key.